alabou/NMOS-MatroxOnly/NMOS With IPMX.md

 > Note: A Sender indicating both `true` and `false` values in its capabilities describes that it may produce both HDCP and non-HDCP streams according to some internal criteria evaluated at activation time.

+### SDP Transport File

+The `hkep` attribute of [TR-10-5][] is not yet registered with IANA.
+If it would, the definition would indicate "Usage Level: session, media" indicating that a session-level `hkep` attribute represents the default value for a media-level `hkep` attribute that is not specified.
+The SDP transport file may provide the `hkep` information either at the session-level and media-level.

+The HKEP specification uses the expression "hkep session attribute" not define the usage level of the `hkep` attribute but simply refers to it at its most generic level, which is the session level.

 ### Activation

 A Controller MAY activate and configure a Receiver's HDCP encryption and the HKEP protocol using the SDP transport file from a Sender, including `hkep` attributes.